Phở Áp Chảo – Crispy Pan-Fried Noodles with Beef (30 mins)

 Instant Pot Chicken Phở

-It’s quite similar to Beef Chow Fun, Pad See Ew (Thai Stir-fried Noodles), or Pad Kee Mao (Thai Drunken Noodles).
+It’s in the same family as Beef Chow Fun, Pad See Ew, or Pad Kee Mao (Thai Drunken Noodles).

 Ingredients